 Dassault Systèmes has always recognized data protection as an important topic for its customers and other stakeholders in the digital age and understands the responsibility that comes with the handling and protection of personal data.
 With the introduction of the European Union (EU) General Data Protection Regulation and other local data protection legislation all over the world, Dassault Systèmes has extended its data protection commitments to maintain its solutions with capabilities that will enable its stakeholders to manage their privacy compliance programs.

-In addition to promoting strong business ethics, Dassault Systèmes asserts its commitment to sustainable, ethical growth through its anti-corruption program.
+Dassault Systèmes asserts its commitment to sustainable and ethical growth through its anti-corruption program.

 The Code of Business Conduct is the main pillar of the Company’s anti-corruption program.
 It reiterates the Company’s zero-tolerance policy regarding corruption and influence peddling, including bribes and facilitation payments, irrespective of local customs or commercial pressure, even if this results in the loss of business opportunities.